GoogleCloudPlatform/deploymentmanager-samples/examples/v2/pbs/README.md

 Currently, the deployment script does NOT automatically provision the Cloud NAT.
 The Cloud NAT and the VPC should be provisioned via the console (or SDK) before launching the cluster deployment.
-We assume that a project called pbs-project already exist with the appropriate configuration (see sec.
-“Deployment Prerequisites” above).
+We assume that a project called pbs-project already exist with the appropriate configuration (see section "Deployment Prerequisites" above).
 In details:

 -   Create a VPC in the pbs-project with the following name, region, and subnet